HCaseira/lowder_flutter/README.md

 Lowder is composed of an `editor` and an `interpreter`, and both work with a `model` file.
 The `editor` is a visual interface where you can create your app's UI and logic.
-The `model` is a json object containing the objects created in the `editor`.
+The `model` is a json file containing the objects created in the `editor`.
 The `interpreter` (this package) is a set of classes to load and execute the `model`.

 ## Why